 Application Programming Interfaces (APIs) are launched behind the application load balancer in AWS AutoScaling, scaling up and down policies in private subnets.
 Each API is deployed from CodeDeploy source bundles prepared by Jenkins, and applications have mounted EFS storage.

 All internet-facing web applications run behind AWS Elastic Load Balancer.
 In the new infrastructure, ELB is configured to route all site traffic, including dynamic pages.
 The web applications are protected by Amazon Web Application Firewall (WAF), which provides control over which traffic to allow or block by defining customizable web security rules.

 The architecture also includes three AWS environments each with its own VPC using the same architecture.
 To improve segregation, ClearScale used two separate AWS accounts: one for Staging and QA and the other for Production.
 The implementation process for these environments began with automation and included developing Terraform templates for the infrastructure, Packer scripts for building AMIs, and Jenkins/CodeDeploy jobs for CI/CD.

 The ClearScale team tested the applications in the new environment, fixed any issues, and managed any additional requirements.
 Finally, full, comprehensive documentation was created, covering all aspects of each environment’s automation, provisioning, and handling.

 Now that Education.com has successfully migrated to the AWS environment, they have benefited from a highly available service.
-Because the infrastructure is distributed across multiple availability zones, there is no longer a single point of failure.
+Because the infrastructure is distributed across multiple Availability Zones, there is no longer a single point of failure.

 Education.com also gained improved monitoring, with deep insight into the infrastructure's health and current load.
-And because the company no longer has to pay a flat rate for pre-provisioned hardware, but pays only for it currently uses, it saves on infrastructure costs.
+And because the company no longer has to pay a flat rate for pre-provisioned hardware, but pays only for what it currently uses, it saves on infrastructure costs.
 Current monthly costs are about 20% lower.